How to Create and Use a Free QR Code Business Card

 -

-Dynamic QR code: This type contains a short link to a provider's website where your details are stored.
-The advantage is that you can change the details later and often track scans.
-The problem is that these features usually require a paid subscription and a user account.
-That goes against the idea of a simple and free solution.
+Dynamic QR code: It only holds a link to a provider's page where your details live.
+Handy for editing and tracking, but almost always tied to a paid subscription and an account.
+That goes against the idea of a free solution.

-Keep the QR code ready in Apple Wallet and Google Wallet
+Keep your card ready in Apple Wallet and Google Wallet

-Your free QR code business card is created.
-Good.
-But the most elegant code is not useful if you have to search for it at the exact moment you need it.
-In practice, the key to a confident impression is having the card ready immediately.
-Fortunately, storing it on your phone is easier than many people expect.
+Your free QR code business card is ready.
+But even the best code is useless if you have to hunt for it at the key moment.
+The trick to a confident impression is having the card ready instantly.
+The cleanest way is a digital wallet, the wallet app on your phone.

 How to add your card to Apple Wallet